-- The camera comes with a number of extracted sample subjects in its built-in memory, which you can use to create Dynamic Photos, if you like. - Performing a delete or format operation will delete the sample subjects in built-in memory.
-If you delete the sample subjects, you can download them from the Dynamic Photo Special Site (http://dp.exilim.com/) and restore them to built-in camera memory. - You can copy the sample subjects to a memory card using the "Built-in → Card" copy operation (page 99).
+- The camera comes with a number of extracted sample subjects in its built-in memory, which you can use to create Dynamic Photos, if you like. - Performing a delete or format operation will not delete the extracted sample subjects in built-in camera memory. - You can copy the sample subjects to a memory card using the "Built-in → Card" copy operation (page 103).